thehaiwave/TelmexComplainer/README.md

 * {tweetSelection}: This is where you will get your tweets from, depending on how bad your internet speed is (my messages are in Spanish, so change them if you need to)
   * bad: Slightly angry tweets
   * horrible: Really angry tweets

+Ideally you'd have this running on something like a Raspberry Pi (connected directly to your router) or your mom's old laptop.

 ## Notes
 Now, you might be thinking, "Wait, how does this account for the bandwidth used up by the speedtest itself?".
 The answer is it doesn't.
 As much